 What to Look For

-Before the rankings: a few things that actually matter.
+Before the rankings: a few things that actually matter when buying lavender essential oil.

 GC/MS Testing.
-Gas chromatography/mass spectrometry testing verifies that an oil is what it claims to be.
-Reputable brands publish these reports.
+Gas chromatography/mass spectrometry testing verifies that an oil is what it claims to be — the right plant species, the right compound profile, free of adulterants.
+Reputable brands publish these reports for every batch.
 If a brand doesn't offer them, that's a red flag.

 True lavender vs. lavandin.
-Lavandula angustifolia is true lavender — softer, sweeter, better for relaxation.
-Lavandin is a hybrid with a sharper, more camphor-like smell.
+Lavandula angustifolia is true lavender — softer, sweeter, better for relaxation, with the linalool and linalyl acetate profile associated with anxiety and sleep benefits.
+Lavandin (Lavandula x intermedia) is a hybrid with a sharper, more camphor-like smell.
 Neither is "bad," but they're different, and some brands blend them without disclosure.

 Country of origin.
 Bulgarian and French lavender are considered premium.
-Both are excellent; Bulgarian tends to be slightly sweeter.
+Bulgarian lavender tends to be slightly sweeter; French has a more herbal, classic quality.
+Both are excellent.

 The Rankings